adashivers/adashivers/README.md

-## My name is Ali, and I'm a Toronto-based programmer/mathematician/artist.
+## My name is Ali, and I'm a Toronto-based programmer and game dev.

 Skills/Interests:

 > Real-time Physics Simulation